Jump to DART Documentation Main Index

 The temporal evolution of the above quantities for every observation type (RADIOSONDE_U_WIND_COMPONENT, AIRCRAFT_SPECIFIC_HUMIDITY, ...) is recorded in the output netCDF file - obs_diag_output.nc.
 This netCDF file can then be loaded and displayed using the Matlab® scripts in ..../DART/diagnostics/matlab. (which may depend on functions in ..../DART/matlab).
 The temporal, geographic, and vertical binning are under namelist control.
 Temporal averages of the above quantities are also stored in the netCDF file.
 Normally, it is useful to skip the 'burn-in' period - the amount of time to skip is under namelist control.

-The DART QC flag is intended to provide information about whether the observation was assimilated, evaluated only, whether the assimilation resulted in a 'good' observation, etc. Here is the table that should explain things:
+The DART QC flag is intended to provide information about whether the observation was assimilated, evaluated only, whether the assimilation resulted in a 'good' observation, etc. DART QC values lower than 2 indicate the prior and posteriors are OK.
+DART QC values higher than 3 were not assimilated or evaluated.
+Here is the table that should explain things more fully: